UCI-CubeSat/UCI-CubeSat-Live-Tracker/README.md

 }
 ```

-and a new Service module in the Model similiar to [openSkyAPIService.ts](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/services/openSkyAPIService.ts)
+and a new `Service` module in the model similiar to [openSkyAPIService.ts](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/services/openSkyAPIService.ts)

-and a new `Satellite Layer` react component
+and a new `Satellite Layer` react component similar to [AircraftLayer.tsx](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/components/AircraftLayer.tsx)

 ## Description